Sri Lanka protesters, angered by economic meltdown, storm president's house | Politics

 Wickremesinghe has also been moved to a secure location, a government source told Reuters.
 A Facebook livestream from inside the president's house showed hundreds of protesters, some draped in flags, packing into rooms and corridors, shouting slogan's against Rajapaksa.

-Two defence ministry sources said President Rajapaksa was removed from the official residence on Friday for his safety ahead of the planned rally over the weekend.
-Prime Minister Ranil Wickremesinghe on Saturday summoned an emergency party leaders meeting to discuss the situation and come to a swift resolution, his office said in a statement.

-He has also requested the speaker to summon parliament, the statement said.
-Wickremesinghe has also been moved to a secure location, a government source told Reuters.

-A Facebook livestream from inside the president's house showed hundreds of protesters, some draped in flags, packing into rooms and corridors, shouting slogan's against Rajapaksa.
+Video footage of protesters standing and some bathing in the swimming pool inside the president's home was widely circulated on social media websites.
 Hundreds also milled about on the grounds outside the colonial-era white-washed building.
 No security officials were visible.

-At least 21 people, including two police were injured and hospitalised in the ongoing protests, hospital sources told Reuters.
+At least 39 people, including two police were injured and hospitalised in the protests, hospital sources told Reuters.
 ECONOMIC COLLAPSE

+Political instability could undermine Sri Lanka's talks with the International Monetary Fund seeking a $3 billion bailout, a restructuring of some foreign debt and fund-raising from multilateral and bilateral sources to ease the dollar drought.
+The crisis comes after COVID-19 hammered the tourism-reliant economy and slashed remittances from overseas workers, and has been compounded by the build-up of huge government debt, rising oil prices and a ban on the import of chemical fertilisers last year that devastated agriculture.
+The fertiliser ban was reversed in November last year.

-Many blame the country's decline on President Rajapaksa.
+However, many blame the country's decline on economic mismanagement by President Rajapaksa.
 Largely peaceful protests since March have demanded his resignation.
 Thousands of people swarmed into Colombo's government district, shouting slogans against the president and dismantling several police barricades to reach Rajapaksa's house, a Reuters witness said.

 Police fired shots in the air but were unable to stop the angry crowd from surrounding the presidential residence, the witness said.
 Reuters could not immediately confirm the president's whereabouts.